Temperature-Resilient Analog Neuromorphic Chip in Single-Polysilicon CMOS Technology

 The same experimental and theoretical data are used to obtain the scatter plot in Fig.~\ref{fig2}e, where each color refers to a different VMM BL column.
 The histogram of Fig.~\ref{fig2}f is built considering the errors related to all the 16 BL outputs, from which we were able to extract an overall RMS error (defined as $\Delta V_{\rm OUT,EXP}-\Delta V_{\rm OUT,REF}$) of 10.21~mV.
-Thus, by considering the RMS $\Delta V_{\rm{OUT,REF}}$ value of 648.2~mV, we extract an aggregate ENOB of the VMM of 5.7 bits [$\rm{ENOB} = (\rm{SINAD}_{dB}-1.76)/6.02$], where $\rm{SINAD}$ (signal to noise and distortion ratio) is here calculated as the ratio of the $\Delta V_{\rm OUT,REF}$ RMS value to the RMS error.
+Thus, by considering the RMS $\Delta V_{\rm{OUT,REF}}$ value of 648.2~mV, we extract an aggregate ENOB of the VMM of 5.7 bits [$\rm{ENOB} = (\rm{SNDR}_{dB}-1.76)/6.02$], where $\rm{SNDR}$ is here calculated as the ratio of the $\Delta V_{\rm OUT,REF}$ RMS value to the RMS error.
 The same approach has been used in Fig.~\ref{fig2}g to compute the ENOB for each independent BL column of the TD-VMM, from three separate dies, with all of them showing a typical value of the ENOB close to 5.7 bits.